How Bruce's Beach Was Stolen From The Black Family That Owned It — And How They Got It Back

 The Bruce family has been pleased with the coverage the issue has received.
 "People have been overwhelmingly supportive of us getting justice," Shepard says.
 But returning the land is only the first step in righting a historic wrong.

 SB 796 allows the Bruces' descendants to do what they like with property.
 They currently have no plans to build on it and will lease the lifeguard training center on the property back to the state, according to NPR.
+(Update: In January 2023, Los Angeles County announced it would buy the beach back from the family, for $20 million; see box at top of story.)

 "Getting the land back is only one step in what we've been demanding from Manhattan Beach and that's to get restitution for the loss of the business revenue, our generational wealth for the past 100 years and punitive damages for allowing the constable, which was the police department at that time, who were colluding with the Ku Klux Klan, to disenfranchise our people of their human rights," Shepard says.